getredash/website/src/pages/kb/user-guide/integrations-and-api/api.md

 `/api/queries/<id>/results`
 + POST: Initiates a new query execution or returns a cached result.
-	- Include a `max_age` key (integer value in seconds) to prefer a cached result within the specified interval.
-A cached result is returned if available.
-If `max_age` is omitted or `0` a new execution will begin and a query execution task (job) will be returned..
+	- The API prefers to return a cached result.
+If a cached result is not available then a new execution job begins and the job object is returned.
+To bypass a stale cache, include a `max_age` key which is an integer number of seconds.
+If the cached result is older than `max_age`, the cache is ignored and a new execution begins.
+If you set `max_age` to `0` this guarantees a new execution.
 	- If passing parameters, they must be included in the JSON request body as a `parameters` object.

 {% callout info %}